Skip to main content

 3. Mention useful evidence

 Refer to copies of receipts, photos, invoices, tracking records, screenshots or previous messages.
-Do not send original documents unless required.
+Do not send original documents unless specifically required.

 See evidence phrasing